8 Key Differences Between NMN & NR

 Here's a quick breakdown of the key differences between nicotinamide mononucleotide (NMN) and nicotinamide riboside (NR):

-NR is a form of vitamin B3 which is required in small amounts to sustain healthy living.
-NR is shown in human studies to effectively increase NAD levels.
+NR is a proven form of vitamin B3 which is required to sustain healthy living.
+It’s shown in multiple human studies to effectively increase NAD levels.

-NR is the largest part of NAD that can enter the cell, which is why NMN supplements will turn into NR first before they are able to make NAD.
+NR is the largest part of NAD that can enter the cell.
+This is why NMN supplements turn into NR first before they are able to make NAD.

-In its supplement form, NMN must lose its phosphate first before entering the cell.
+In its supplement form, NMN must become NR first before entering the cell.
 Then once inside the cell, it converts back into NMN to make NAD.
-In total this is a 3-step process.
+This is a 3-step and rather inefficient process.

 NR can directly access the cell, so it only requires two steps to begin creating NAD.

-8. NR has 3 published human clinical studies
+4. NR has 4 published human clinical studies.
+NMN has 0.